commercialhaskell/stack/doc/README.md

 To uninstall Stack, it should be sufficient to delete:

-1. the Stack root folder (see `stack path --stack-root`, before you uninstall);
+1. the Stack root directory (see `stack path --stack-root`, before you uninstall);
+2. if different, the directory containing Stack's global YAML configuration file (see `stack path --global-config`, before you uninstall);
-2. on Windows, the folder containing Stack's tools (see `stack path --programs`, before you uninstall), which is located outside of the Stack root folder; and
+3. on Windows, the directory containing Stack's tools (see `stack path --programs`, before you uninstall), which is located outside of the Stack root directory; and
-3. the `stack` executable file (see `which stack`, on Unix-like operating systems, or `where.exe stack`, on Windows).
+4. the `stack` executable file (see `which stack`, on Unix-like operating systems, or `where.exe stack`, on Windows).

-You may also want to delete ``.stack-work`` folders in any Haskell projects that you have built using Stack.
+You may also want to delete ``.stack-work`` directories in any Haskell projects that you have built using Stack.
 The `stack uninstall` command provides information about how to uninstall Stack.